 PostgreSQL vs. MariaDB: Features, Performance, Use Cases

 For companies searching for a new relational database management systems (RDBMS), established open source RDBMS like PostgreSQL and MariaDB will likely be at the top of the list.
-Each offer their own advantages and disadvantages, so comparing PostgreSQL vs. MariaDB head to head is a worthwhile exercise.
+Each offer their own advantages and disadvantages, so evaluating PostgreSQL vs. MariaDB is a worthwhile exercise.

-In this blog, we compare Postgres vs MariaDB, with sections that compare data types, performance, scalability, consistency, availability, security, and when to use one option over the other.
+In this blog, we consider the pros and cons of MariaDB vs. PostgreSQL, with sections that compare data types, performance, scalability, consistency, availability, security, and when to use one option over the other.